John Goss (baritone): England

 Born in London, Goss only took up singing as a profession while in his mid-20s.
 Before that he had studied at Ruskin College, Oxford and worked at a variety of labouring jobs.
 His teachers were Victor Beigel and Reinhold von Warlich.
 His first engagement as vocalist was with a touring concert party, The Buskins.
 Goss built his reputation from 1920 onwards as a recitalist (he never performed in opera or oratorio), touring extensively in Europe, the US, Japan and Canada.
 Hubert Foss was his frequent accompanist in the UK.

 As a well-known bon vivant he became a key member of the Peter Warlock circle and championed the set of English composers surrounding Warlock at that time.
 He was a frequent visitor to Warlock's cottage in Eynsford, Kent.
 Goss sang in the second performance of Warlock's The Curlew, at the Hyde Park Hotel on 31 January 1923 with the Charles Woodhouse string quartet and Léon Goossens playing the cor anglais.

-Goss helped revive the British ballad form through his recordings for HMV in 1925 at its Hayes recording studios with the Cathedral Male Quartet, and (in the 1930s) with the London Singers.
+Goss helped revive the British ballad form through his recordings for His Master's Voice in 1925 at its Hayes recording studios with the Cathedral Male Quartet, and (in the 1930s) with the London Singers.
 He also helped Warlock with the revival of interest in Jacobean and Elizabethan lute songs.
-He recorded a sequence of Warlock songs for HMV in 1928.
+He recorded a sequence of Warlock songs for His Master's Voice in 1928.

 Although married at the time, between 1927 and 1933 he was romantically involved with the composer Rebecca Clarke.
 Two of her songs were dedicated to him: "June Twilight" and "The Seal Man".
 Her "Tiger, Tiger", finished at the time the relationship was ending, proved to be her last composition for solo voice until the early 1940s.

 Goss became interested in the music of Delius through his friendship with Warlock.
 He performed in two broadcast premieres at the Delius Festival of 1929, on 18 October at Queen's Hall: Arabesk for baritone, chorus and orchestra, and Cynara for baritone and orchestra, with the British Broadcasting Orchestra and London Select Choir, conducted by Thomas Beecham.

 He was active in left wing politics his entire life.
-In London in 1938 he joined the Communist Party of Great Britain and formed the Unity Male Voice Choir.
+In London in 1938 he joined the Communist Party of Great Britain and formed the Unity Theatre Male Voice Choir.
 But clashes over repertoire with the committee organising the 1939 Festival of Music for the People, dominated by Alan Bush, led to his withdrawal and prompted his move to Canada just before the war.